Winstein--6b

 The phrase "God of gods" doesn't show up in the NT because the concept comes

-from the old Canaanite idea of a God and gods, the one main God being the most
+a God and gods, the one main God being the most

 powerful, an idea abolished by the time of Isaiah.